I Say Scotia Life Insurance, You Say Scotiabank Life Insurance

 You’re brought to Scotiabank’s life insurance products.

 Banks are increasingly involved in the life insurance business.
-If you have been reading my reviews you will see that RBC and BMO are big players.
+If you have been reading our life insurance company reviews, you will see that BMO, Manulife and RBC are major players.

-I wasn’t aware until today that Scotiabank offers life insurance products.
+I wasn’t aware until recently that Scotiabank offers life insurance products.